 2015: Numerai: The First AI-Powered Hedge Fund

-In October 2015, South African technologist Richard Craib launched Numerai is an AI-run, crowd-sourced hedge fund.
-Numerai’s trades are determined by an AI, run by a network of 30,000 anonymous data scientists from across the world.
+In October 2015, South African technologist Richard Craib launched Numerai is, an AI-run, crowd-sourced hedge fund.
+An AI-run determines Numerai’s trades by a network of 30,000 anonymous data scientists worldwide.
 These data scientists work actively in improving the fund’s machine learning-led investment strategy.27

 With an open-sourced approach to hedge fund investing, Numerai has a unique operational model.
 It has been able to stand out even in the turmoil of 2020 and distinguished itself from the other blue-chip quant hedge funds.
 Numerai also exposed that most of these established funds have high exposure to risk.

-In 2021, Numerai has become the first AI-based hedge fund to reward its collaborators with its native cryptocurrency called Numeraire.
+In 2021, Numerai became the first AI-based hedge fund to reward its collaborators with its native cryptocurrency called Numeraire.

 2020-2021: COVID-19 and Hedge Funds